 During the mail-flow protection stage, all emails pass through ATP’s anti-spoof frameworks including SPF, DMARC and DKIM.
 ATP also features new anti-impersonation features that claims to examine content, while users receive real-time ATP reports that offer visibility into all malicious emails targeted and blocked by Office 365.
 And through Attack Simulator, a tool through which E5 admins can test the readiness of users to spear phishing and other attacks, organizations can assess their employee’s awareness and ability to identify phishing attempts.

 Sounds great; however, MS Office 365 ATP is not without significant vulnerabilities.
 For one, the service permits hackers to lookup MX records to determine if users are using Office 365, then target their attack accordingly with a fake Office 365 login or a file share through OneDrive.
-Also, any hacker can activate a mailbox with Microsoft E5 protection and then constantly test their attacks against the system through trial and error until they find a strategy that works.
+Also, any hacker can activate a mailbox with Microsoft ATP protection and then constantly test their attacks against the system through trial and error until they find a strategy that works.
 At only $10 an account, hackers can open hundreds of accounts to test their techniques and still make a solid profit should their attacks prove successful in the long run.
 Just last week, researchers a zero-day vulnerability named "baseStriker" in which Office 365 servers is a flaw in how Office 365 servers scan incoming emails.
 According to SC Magazine, "baseStriker is able to penetrate Office 365 by essentially confusing APT, Safelinks or other cyber defenses by splitting and hiding the malicious link using a

 The IRONSCALES Alternative: Filling the Gap of End-to-End Protection with Mailbox Level Security